What is data linkage?

 How to access Linked Data

-Access to the linked data is restricted and will be available via a formal request and registration process.
-Further information on how to access the linked data will be available when the data is deposited with the Australian Data Archive.
+Access to the linked data is restricted and is available via a formal request and registration process managed by the Australian Data Archive (ADA).
+For information on how to access the data see How to access LSAY data.